VasilGVasilev/realEstate/Next.md

 **By default, components inside app are React Server Components.
 So, you may be thinking, why Server Components?**

 With Server Components, the initial page load is faster, and the client-side JavaScript bundle size is reduced.
 The base client-side runtime is cacheable and predictable in size, and does not increase as your application grows.
-Also, the majority of components are non-interactive and can be rendered on the server as Server Components
+Also, the majority of components are non-interactive and can be rendered on the server as Server Components.

+But note that server components create the vDOM on the server, thus, a server component cannot console.log on the browser, we need the 'use client' directive.
+[Here](https://nextjs.org/docs/getting-started/react-essentials#when-to-use-server-and-client-components) , you can see the instances where you can abstract into browser friendly client components the vDOM rendered by default on the server with Next.js

 How it all runs?